mauriceli1995/clinicians_monitoring/clinicMonitor/README.md

 - Run `python manage.py runserver` or `python3 manage.py runserver` in "clinicians_monitoring/clinicMonitor/" dictionary.
 - Login administrator (http://localhost:8000/admin/), and register new Clinician into the system. (for demo the email alert function, recommand to use real email address in clinician registration.)
 - Login clinicians (http://localhost:8000/users/clinicianLoginPage/)
+- Click button "Register New Patient" to register new patient into the system.
+- Once compleled the form and click button "Register", thresholds setting page will be fetched.
+- After completed the thresholds setting for new patient, the patient's measurement detail page will be fetched.
+- Click button "Back" to homepage of Clinician to see all the patients' latest reading, who assigned under the clinician.
+- If there are any abnormal reading detect, the alert will be shown in the homepage (http://localhost:8000/measurements/clinicianViewMeasurements/<int:clinician_id>/) of the clinician

 ## Administrators
 - Administrators web page: http://localhost:8000/admin/